What's a Lifetime Mortgage?

 Nationwide Building Society no longer offers new lifetime mortgages, but existing plan-holders may switch or borrow more.

-How to Choose the Best Lifetime Mortgage Provider
+Choosing the Best Lifetime Mortgage Provider

 - Assess your individual needs and circumstances.
 This includes the amount of money you wish to release, how you want to receive it, and whether you want the flexibility to make repayments.